THE BASICS:

 Is Emily her (real) biological mum?

 Yes.
-Emily birthed Dottie and two other pups by c-section on 27th May 2019.
+Emily birthed Dottie and two other pups by c-section on their birthday !
+(27th May 2019).

 When did Emily come to live with you?